Join me for a scenic ride through Northern Mexico’s most rugged & beautiful landscapes in the Copper Canyon on “El Chepe” — the Copper Canyon train.

 Next, it was on to Bahuichivo, and then to Temoris.
 This leg of the journey entails even more mountain tunnels, thick forests, tall bridges, sheer drops, and a few scenic waterfalls as icing on the cake.

 Creel is the town I spent the most time in while passing through the Copper Canyon.
 If you’re wondering where to stay in the Copper Canyon area, here are my recommendations:

 The people you encounter on this trip are a big part of its appeal.
 It’s the old ranchers on horseback, indigenous Tarahumara women in colorful dresses, and groups of waving local children that really made is special.

 We disembarked in the tiny village of Temoris and jumped in a truck to explore mountain roads — but the full train route continues another 130 miles to Los Mochis and the Pacific Ocean.

 The complete 400 mile, 16-hour train journey from Chihuahua to Los Mochis boasts 37 bridges and 87 tunnels along a rugged landscape that makes you wonder how difficult it must have been to build a railroad track here in the first place!

 A true marvel of engineering for the early 1900’s.

-Riding El Chepe through northern Mexico’s beautiful Copper Canyon was easily the best train experience I’ve ever had. ★
+Riding El Chepe through northern Mexico’s beautiful Copper Canyon was easily one of the best train experiences I’ve ever had. ★

 Have any questions about the Copper Canyon?
 What about other suggestions?
 Drop me a message in the comments below!